 Alishan is known for its five wonders: sunrise, forest, cloud sea, forest railway, and sunset glow.
-So if you want to do some serious hiking, see thousand-year-old trees, and experience the best sunrise, then you will have to visit Alishan, Taiwan.
+So if you want to do some serious hiking, see thousand-year-old trees, and watch the Alishan sunrise, then you will have to visit Alishan in Taiwan.

-You can do all of that by following my two-day Alishan itinerary.
+You can do all of that by following my comprehensive 2-day Alishan itinerary.
 Interested?
 Keep reading!

 Why Alishan is great for a solo female traveller

 Initially, I wasn’t sure if it was possible to visit Alishan Forest Recreation Area on my own.
 But after reading many online blogs, and my stubbornness for always wanting to discover new things on my own, I found out that it is possible to travel solo to Alishan and it is one of the best ways of seeing the cypress forest.